EXPLAINER: Will ex-officer on trial for Floyd death testify?

 IS CHAUVIN LIKABLE ENOUGH TO TESTIFY?

-Most lawyers want to be sure jurors will like their clients before putting them on the stand, Brandt said, adding that nothing he has seem from Chauvin suggests he would come off as sympathetic.
+Most lawyers want to be sure jurors will like their clients before putting them on the stand, Brandt said, adding that nothing he has seen from Chauvin suggests he would come off as sympathetic.

 “Chauvin doesn’t come across as a warm and pleasant person.
 And jurors want to see a caring and empathetic person.
 That is the one big liability: If jurors don’t like Chauvin, his fate is sealed.”